Innovations and Ideas That Will Shape the Building Industry

 3. Forever Homes

 Multi-generational homes and aging-in-place designs will continue to increase in popularity, according to Dan Swift, president and CEO of Des Moines, Iowa-based BSB Design.
 Research shows that families looking to combine households want to reduce living expenses and plan to share the home with elderly parents as well as provide space for adult children who choose to return to the family home.
+For this reason, you may consider a home with 5 or more bedrooms.

 Similar to the concept of The New American Home 2016, which provided for multi-generational living spaces, Swift and his company collaborated with Meritage Homes in Scottsdale, Arizona, to design and build the 5,188-square-foot, seven-bedroom reNEWable Living Home in Orlando for IBS 2018 – with its separate spaces for the residents.